 Patient Decontamination in a Mass Chemical Exposure Incident: National Planning Guidance for Communities

-- A Nurse's Duty to Respond in a Disaster
+- ANA Issue Brief: Who Will Be There?
+Ethics, the Law, and a Nurse's Duty to Respond in a Disaster

 - IOM Report on Establishing Altered Standards of Care in Disasters [PDF]